JFoxUK/AWS-Hackathon-CareLink/README.md

      - Raw prediction probability (exact model output)
      - Bedrock AI Clinical Summary
      - Graphs of vitals over time for the past 3 months of data
+     - Have a human like conversation about the data with an Ai Agent
 ---

 ## 🧠 Machine Learning Model: SageMaker Stability Classifier